-Originating in 16th Century France, buffet dining has stood the test of time and continues to be a popular choice for many restaurant customers.
-By definition, a buffet is a meal where guests serve themselves from a variety of dishes set out on a table or sideboard (from Food Lover’s Companion).
+Originating in 16th-century France, buffet-style dining has stood the test of time and continues to be a popular choice for many restaurant customers.
+By definition, a buffet is a meal where guests serve themselves from a variety of dishes set out on a table or sideboard (from "Food Lover’s Companion").

-Today there are many restaurant concepts centered around a buffet theme.
+Today, there are many restaurant concepts centered around a buffet theme.
 Buffets are also served on special occasions or as restaurant promotions.
 And restaurants who offer catering services use buffets as an efficient way to feed a large number of guests.
 Here is an overview of these basic buffet concepts.

-All You Can Eat Buffet
+All You Can Eat

 Many restaurants will offer a buffet as a restaurant promotion or for special occasions.
 For example, as a restaurant promotion, a restaurant might offer a special seafood buffet on the first Friday of every month.
-Or they might offer a special Mother’s Day brunch buffet in lieu of a regular menu.
+Or they might offer a special Mother’s Day brunch buffet instead of a regular menu.

 Restaurants who offer catering services use buffets to feed large groups of people quickly and efficiently.
-Weddings, business meetings, holiday parties are all ideal situations for a catered buffet.
-Restaurants can also provide catered buffets off-site, expanding their business further.
+Weddings, business meetings, and holiday parties are all ideal situations for a catered buffet.
+Restaurants can also provide catered buffets off site, expanding their business further.